-There is considerable debate among economic historians as to how quickly financial markets in the United States integrated.1 Apart from the large literature on the U.S. experience, comparatively little is known about the process of capital market integration in other countries.2 On the one hand, the dearth in the literature is somewhat surprising given the interest of current policymakers in understanding the speed at which regional capital markets are integrating in Europe, whether interest rate shocks are synchronous, and the implications this has for the conduct of monetary policy within the EMU.3 On the other, the scarcity of detailed historical data on regional interest rates or capital flows for regions within countries has proved a significant barrier to entry for conducting comparable long-run studies to those performed on the U.S.
+There is considerable debate among economic historians as to how quickly financial markets in the United States integrated.
+Apart from the large literature on the U.S. experience, comparatively little is known about the process of capital market integration in other countries.2 On the one hand, the dearth in the literature is somewhat surprising given the interest of contemporary policymakers in understanding the speed at which regional capital markets are integrating in Europe, whether interest rate shocks are synchronous, and the implications this has for the conduct of monetary policy within the European Monetary Union (EMU).3 On the other hand, the scarcity of detailed historical data on regional interest rates or capital flows for regions within countries has proved a significant barrier to entry for conducting long-run studies comparable to those performed on the United States.

 This paper begins to fill this lacuna by examining the process of capital market integration in Japan.
-We assemble a new database of interest rates that prevailed in prefectures to test whether capital market integration took place within Japan during the late-nineteenth and early-twentieth centuries.
-A series of legal and institutional reforms that followed the Meiji Restoration of 1868 signaled a shift towards policies aimed at modernizing the Japanese economy.
-The reforms of the 1870s changed land ownership laws, permitted greater factor mobility, and shed many of the economic barriers of the feudal era that impeded the creation of national markets.
+We assemble a new database of interest rates that prevailed in the prefectures of Japan to test whether capital market integration took place within Japan during the late 19th and early 20th centuries.
+A series of legal and institutional reforms that followed the Meiji Restoration of 1868 signaled a shift toward policies aimed at modernizing the Japanese economy.
+The reforms of the 1870s changed land ownership laws, permitted greater factor mobility, and shed many of the economic barriers of the feudal era that had impeded the creation of national markets.
 In light of these changes, scholars have noted that this period marks the birth of a national Japanese economy.
+However, detailed studies on the process of factor market integration (including financial market integration) within Japan are still in their infancy.4